 1. Realize that there’s nothing wrong with you

 2. Take the alone time you need to recharge and don’t feel guilty about it.
-This has taken me a long time to learn but has helped me tremendously in improving my overal quality of life.
+This has taken me a long time to learn but has helped me tremendously in improving my overall quality of life.

 3. Confidently tell your friends or partner when you need alone time.
 Even if you don’t tell your friends what it means to be an introvert, most people know of people that sometimes need alone time and understand that it doesn’t mean that they are depressed.
 Your friends will respect you for taking the time that you need to yourself and for being confident in it.
 With your partner, try to explain introversion and the need for alone time.
-Also be sure to explain that taking alone time has NOTHING to do with not wanting to be with them.
+Also, be sure to explain that taking alone time has NOTHING to do with not wanting to be with them.
 This is uber-important.

 4. Occasionally get out of your head and do something particularly “extroverted”.
 Go to a big party, join a big conversation, go to a music festival, take a dance class, talk to someone new.
 Do something scary and exciting!
-It may not feel comfortable but you can always take time to recharge afterwards.
+It may not feel comfortable but you can always take time to recharge afterward.

 We all have our own niche on the introvert-extrovert spectrum.
 If you are on the introverted end of it, respect it and know that there is nothing wrong with you.
 If you are on the extroverted end of the spectrum and ever happen to see an introvert staring off into space or not leaving her room to party, don’t ask what’s wrong.
 The person is probably just recharging.